rajnish07/rajnish07/README.md

 - 🌱 I’m currently learning NodeJs and GraphQL.
 - 📫 Here is my LinkedIn profile https://www.linkedin.com/in/rajnish07/

-Current I'm working as a Software Development Engineer at Mindtree.
+Currently I'm working as a Software Development Engineer at Mindtree.
 I'm having more than 2 year's of experience in the Industry with specialization in ReactJs, JavaScript and TypeScript.
 Along with Front-End Development I'm also having an experience of more than 8 months in DevOps as well.

 <!---